MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **IdentityUniqueIdHashed** - One-way hash of the identity unique ID

 ### Office.System.SystemHealthMetadataApplicationAdditional

-Metadata required to isolate a failure reproduction.
+This event is triggered when the Office session is launched.
+The data is used to ensure that the various components like identity, flighting and configurations, are operating as designed, to keep the product secure and working as expected.

 The following fields are collected:

-  - **Alias -** If the user running Office is a Microsoft employee, their company internal alias.
+- **Alias** - If the user running Office is a Microsoft employee, their company internal alias.

-  - **AppBuild -** The Build version of the Office application.
+- **AppBuild** - The Build version of the Office application.

-  - **AppBuildRevision -** The Build Revision of the Office application.
+- **AppBuildRevision** - The Build Revision of the Office application.

-  - **AppMajorVer -** The Major version of the Office application.
+- **AppMajorVer** - The Major version of the Office application.

-  - **AppMinorVer -** The Minor version of the Office application.
+- **AppMinorVer** - The Minor version of the Office application.

-  - **CID -** Pseudonymized user identity
+- **CID** - Pseudonymized user identity

-  - **CollectibleClassifications -** The set of data classifications that can be collected.
+- **CollectibleClassifications** - The set of data classifications that can be collected.

-  - **DeviceManufacturer -** The manufacturer of the device Office is being run on.
+- **DeviceManufacturer** - The manufacturer of the device Office is being run on.

-  - **DeviceModel -** The model of the device Office is being run on.
+- **DeviceModel** - The model of the device Office is being run on.

-  - **DeviceProcessorModel -** The processor model of the device Office is run on.
+- **DeviceProcessorModel** - The processor model of the device Office is run on.

-  - **DigitizerInfo -** Information about the digitizer attached to the device Office is run on.
+- **DigitizerInfo** - Information about the digitizer attached to the device Office is run on.

-  - **DomainName -** The name of the domain the machine running Office is joined to (if any).
+- **DomainName** - The name of the domain the machine running Office is joined to (if any).

-  - **FirstRunTime -** The first time an Office application was run.
+- **FirstRunTime** - The first time an Office application was run.

-  - **HorizontalResolution -** Horizontal screen resolution
+- **HorizontalResolution** - Horizontal screen resolution

-  - **IsDebug -** Whether this is a debug build of Office.
+- **IsDebug** - Whether this is a debug build of Office.

-  - **IsImmersive -** Whether the Office application is a Universal Windows or Immersive application.
+- **IsImmersive** - Whether the Office application is a Universal Windows or Immersive application.

-  - **IsJoinedToDomain -** Whether the device running Office is domain joined.
+- **IsJoinedToDomain** - Whether the device running Office is domain joined.

-  - **IsLabMachine -** Whether Office is being run in a Microsoft lab.
+- **IsLabMachine** - Whether Office is being run in a Microsoft lab.

-  - **IsLaptop -** Whether the device Office is running on is a laptop.
+- **IsLaptop** - Whether the device Office is running on is a laptop.

-  - **IsMsftInternal -** Whether the Windows user running Office is a Microsoft employee.
+- **IsMsftInternal** - Whether the Windows user running Office is a Microsoft employee.

-  - **IsOEMInstalled -** Whether the running Office application was installed by an OEM.
+- **IsOEMInstalled** - Whether the running Office application was installed by an OEM.

-  - **IsRunAsAdmin -** Whether the Office application is running as Administrator.
+- **IsRunAsAdmin** - Whether the Office application is running as Administrator.

-  - **IsSubscription -** Whether the Office application is installed under a subscription license.
+- **IsSubscription** - Whether the Office application is installed under a subscription license.

-  - **MsoAppId -** Identifier for what Office application this data refers to.
+- **MsoAppId** - Identifier for what Office application this data refers to.

-  - **NumProcPhysCores -** Number of physical cores in the processor.
+- **NumProcPhysCores** - Number of physical cores in the processor.

-  - **OfficeBuild -** The Build version of the Office shared libraries.
+- **OfficeBuild** - The Build version of the Office shared libraries.

-  - **OfficeBuildRevision -** The Build Revision version of the Office shared libraries.
+- **OfficeBuildRevision** - The Build Revision version of the Office shared libraries.

-  - **OfficeMajorVer -** The Major version of the Office shared libraries.
+- **OfficeMajorVer** - The Major version of the Office shared libraries.

-  - **OfficeMinorVer -** The Minor version of the Office shared libraries.
+- **OfficeMinorVer** - The Minor version of the Office shared libraries.

-  - **OsBuild -** The Build version of the Operating System.
+- **OsBuild** - The Build version of the Operating System.

-  - **OsBuildRevision -** OS build revision
+- **OsBuildRevision** - OS build revision

-  - **OsMajorVer -** The Major version of the Operating System.
+- **OsMajorVer** - The Major version of the Operating System.

-  - **OsMinorVer -** The Minor version of the Operating System.
+- **OsMinorVer** - The Minor version of the Operating System.

-  - **PowerPlatformRole -** An identifier of the OEM preferred computer role of the device Office is run on.
+- **PowerPlatformRole** - An identifier of the OEM preferred computer role of the device Office is run on.

-  - **ProcessFileName -** The running application's executable name.
+- **ProcessFileName** - The running application’s executable name.

-  - **ProcessorCount -** The count of processors on the device Office is run on.
+- **ProcessorCount** - The count of processors on the device Office is run on.

-  - **RamMB -** The amount of RAM available in the device Office is run on.
+- **RamMB** - The amount of RAM available in the device Office is run on.

-  - **SqmUserId -** A random identifier for the install of Office.
+- **SqmUserId** - A random identifier for the install of Office.

-  - **StudyId -** Software Quality Metrics study identifier.
+- **StudyId** - Software Quality Metrics study identifier.

-  - **VerticalResolution -** Vertical screen resolution
+- **VerticalResolution** - Vertical screen resolution

-  - **WinUserActType -** Whether the Windows user running Office is a local administrator, power user, or normal user.
+- **WinUserActType** - Whether the Windows user running Office is a local administrator, power user, or normal user.

 ### Office.System.SystemHealthMetadataApplicationAndLanguage